jaidenamari/nectar-flow-finance/_posts/2025-03-26-debt-payoff-strategies.md

 ### Hybrid: The Bee's Knees?

 Start with a small win (snowball), then switch to the highest interest (avalanche).
-It’s a mix of psychology and practicality.
+It's a mix of psychology and practicality.

 This worked well for me when I felt stuck—sometimes a little buzz of progress is worth more than theoretical savings.

 ## Should you Consolidate

 Maybe.
 But be careful.
-I looked into consolidating my student loans and realized I’d lose some protections (like deferred interest on subsidized loans).
+I looked into consolidating my student loans and realized I'd lose some protections (like deferred interest on subsidized loans).
 Not worth it.
 It's also worth mentioning if you have a lot of debt putting it all together may make interest compound at a faster rate, again, not good.

-But if you’re juggling high-interest credit cards?
+But if you're juggling high-interest credit cards?
 A solid consolidation loan might help.
 ### Good Options:

 - [SoFi Personal Loans](https://www.sofi.com/personal-loans/) – no fees, decent rates
 - [LightStream](https://www.lightstream.com/) – fast, flexible
 - [Marcus by Goldman Sachs](https://www.marcus.com/us/en/loans/personal-loans) – straightforward terms

-If you go this route, make sure the rate is actually lower and that you don’t rack up new debt after consolidating.
+If you go this route, make sure the rate is actually lower and that you don't rack up new debt after consolidating.

 #### Balance Transfer Cards

 **How it works:** Transfer high-interest credit card balances to a new card with a low or 0% introductory APR period.

-**Best for:** These can work _if_ you’re organized and can pay it off during the promo period.
+**Best for:** These can work _if_ you're organized and can pay it off during the promo period.
 Otherwise, the interest hits hard, and you're likely no better off.

 **Top options for 2025:**
 - [Chase Slate Edge℠](https://creditcards.chase.com/a1/slatedge/compare) <!-- AFFILIATE LINK: Chase -->: 0% intro APR for 18 months, 3% balance transfer fee